Princess Amalie Zephyrine of Salm-Kyrburg: Life

 The eighth child and fifth (but third surviving) daughter of Prince Philip Joseph of Salm-Kyrburg (2nd Prince of Salm-Kyrburg) born from his marriage with his step-niece Princess Marie Thérèse de Hornes (1725-1783), eldest daughter and heiress of Maximilian, Prince of Hornes, Amalie Zephyrine was born and raised in Paris, although the family seat of the Salm-Kyrburg family was Kirn, which today is part of the German state of Rhineland-Palatinate.
 She was baptised at the Church of Saint-Sulpice.

 She had was very close to her older brother Frederick III, 3rd Prince of Salm-Kyrburg, who commissioned to the Parisian architect Jacques Denis Antoine the construction of a baroque summer residence for Amalie Zephyrine below the family seat of the family in Kirn.
 The residence was named Schloss Amalienlust in her honor, but was not fully completed during her lifetime.
-Residence, which was very modern and comfortable according to the ideas of the time, is, like the house not far from it, of the one whom Frederick III had it built for himself and his wife Princess Johanna Franziska of Hohenzollern-Sigmaringen, preserved largely true to the original.
+Residence, which was very modern and comfortable according to the ideas of the time, is, like the house not far from it, one which Frederick III had built for himself and his wife Princess Johanna Franziska of Hohenzollern-Sigmaringen, preserved largely true to the original.
 Sophisticated demands were satisfied by a theater that completed the Kirner Ensemble.

-Following her parents' request, on 29 November 1781 in Strasbourg, on the occasion of the marriage of Frederick III with Johanna Franziska, was announced the betrothal of Amalie Zephyrine with the Erbprinz Anton Aloys Meinrad Franz, heir of the Principality of Hohenzollern-Sigmaringen and brother of her sister-in-law; the wedding took place on the Piaristenkloster Kirn on 13 August 1782, with the formal reception being celebrated in the Schloss Dhaun, five kilometers away.
-The newlyweds spent their first winter together in Paris, where on 3 September 1783 Amalie Zephyrine gave birth to her first child, an stillborn son.
+Following her parents' request, on 29 November 1781 in Strasbourg, on the occasion of the marriage of Frederick III with Johanna Franziska, announcing the betrothal of Amalie Zephyrine with the Erbprinz Anton Aloys Meinrad Franz, heir of the Principality of Hohenzollern-Sigmaringen and brother of her sister-in-law; the wedding took place on the Piaristenkloster Kirn on 13 August 1782, with the formal reception being celebrated in the Schloss Dhaun, five kilometers away.
+The newlyweds spent their first winter together in Paris, where on 3 September 1783 Amalie Zephyrine gave birth to her first child, a stillborn son.

 In 1784, Amalie Zephyrine came to Sigmaringen for the first time, but found life in the small residential town on the Danube to be "unbearably restrictive".
 Paris was already a big city at the end of the 18th century, while Sigmaringen had barely 1000 inhabitants.
 One year later, on 20 February 1785, Amalie Zephyrine gave birth a second son, Karl Anton Frederick Meinrad Fidelis, but ten weeks later she fled disguised as a man from Sigmaringen to Kirn at the side of her brother Frederick III and his wife Johanna Franziska.
 She left her son behind.